Alex-Symonds/Adminas-React/README.md

 Work orders (WO) are internal documents, meaning there's no need to consider the needs of customers or third-parties, only those of the user's company.
 Consistency in wording and display is mostly beneficial to the company, since employees will learn to recognise the standard descriptions at a glance, reducing the risk of miscommunication and increasing efficiency.
 Its weakness is the risk of employees overlooking information about modifications due to their habit of only glancing at the list of items.
 This can be mitigated by ensuring modifications are displayed separately and prominently: making a tiny edit in the middle of an otherwise familiar description does not qualify.
 This is why Adminas prohibits users editing product descriptions on WOs and instead gives them the ability to add "SpecialInstructions" (which appear in a big obvious box at the top).

 Order confirmations (OC) are external documents but they're usually just between the company and the customer, third-parties rarely take an interest.
-Rewording the OC to match the customer's PO would rather defeat one of the primary purposes of the OC -- parroting back a PO does nothing to help confirm the company's understanding of the order matches the customer's -- and customers rarely insist upon it anyway.
+Rewording the OC to match the customer's PO is rarely requested by customers and would defeat one of the primary purposes of the OC: confirming the supplier's understanding of the order matches the customer's, which doesn't happen if you simply parrot back their PO.
 Editing a product description to reflect modifications makes more sense on an OC (the customer might not even realise their modification is a modification), but modifications probably aren't that common and SpecialInstructions do an ok job of getting the message across on the OC, so it wasn't deemed worth implementing a document-specific product description editor purely for a small subset of OCs.

 If Adminas were expanded to output more documents -- particularly ones of interest to third-parties, such as invoices -- then it would require additional functionality when it comes to customising the body content.

-### Storage of issued documents
-Regarding the use of ```DocumentStatic*``` models to preserve the issued state of a document, I considered two alternatives: storing the actual PDFs in Adminas (so clicking the button a second time shows the previously created PDF instead of making a new one from data); preventing users and super users from updating/deleting anything that's appeared on an issued document.

-A large percentage of paper documents stored in filing cabinets are never again seen by human eyes.
-Assuming the same is true of digital documents, I decided against storing the PDFs: it would use more memory compared to storing just the strings and while it'd greatly reduce the amount of database access (one filename vs. multiple tables and strings), the database access only happens when you issue the document and when you look at it.

-I decided against locking records for editing because it'd be annoying to keep having to remake records and set up all the FKs every time a user finds a typo in something that's gone out.

 ## Additional Information: Ideas for Extension